dortania/OpenCore-Install-Guide/ktext.md

 **USB**:
 * [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/)
-   * Used for injecting intel USB controllers, H370, B360, H310 and X79/X99 systems will likely need [XHCI-unsupported](https://github.com/RehabMan/OS-X-USB-Inject-All) as well(X299 may need this for HighSierra). **Does not work on AMD CPU based systems**
+   * Used for injecting intel USB controllers, H370, B360, H310 and X79/X99/X299 systems will likely need [XHCI-unsupported](https://github.com/RehabMan/OS-X-USB-Inject-All) as well. **Does not work on AMD CPU based systems**

 **WiFi and Bluetooth**: